Do you have questions about using Omni?

 When requested items are ready, you will be notified by e-mail.

-Delivery times of items from other Omni libraries can vary for a variety of reasons, but items typically arrive in 3 to 5 days.
-Requests for items outside the Omni network may take longer, depending on the lending library.
+Delivery times of items from other Omni libraries can vary for a variety of reasons, but items typically arrive in 3 to 5 weekdays.
+NOTE: Requests for items outside the Omni network may take longer to arrive and may have shorter loan periods and renewal options.

 If there's a Renew button beside an item, click it for an automatic renewal.
 NOTE: Not all requested items are renewable.